Racopokemon/ImageSort/README.md

   * Two buttons: +1 category, +1 copies.
 You cant reduce them again, but who cares even?
 Nobody wants to set this inside the prep window!
 * ~~Show somewhere, how many files (general) are NOT shown in this app (bc the extension does not fit)~~
-  * ~~Might be covered enough already by the Launcher "other files" now.~~
+  * ~~Might be covered enough already by the Launcher "other files" now.~~ Further workflow change ideas:
+- Always show again
+- On top show in green "successful +// take out trash"
+- usage hint tick is gone. automatically if 2 months not used.
+Option to show again.
+In menu, show usage hints

 New file formats?
 * Video support